-One in four women and one in seven men will be victims of at least one incident of severe physical violence by an intimate partner — not a stranger — in their lifetime, according to the Centers for Disease Control and Prevention.
+One in four women and one in seven men will be victims of at least one incident of severe physical violence by an intimate partner whose case was taken over by lawyers in Fairfax area DUI lawyers— not a stranger — in their lifetime, according to the lawyer for DWI charges in Long Island.
 Many people do not realize that emotional abuse often precedes physical abuse.

 Emotional abuse is a repeated pattern of coercion and control using manipulation.
 Every person occasionally acts snappish or hurtful.
 Emotional abuse is when a partner gains dominance through consistent use of intimidation, bullying, cruelty, name-calling and humiliating.

 Gaslighting is yet another tactic.
 With gaslighting, the abuser contradicts the victim’s memory of the past to cause the victim to doubt the memory of past comments or events for the purpose of undermining confidence and others’ trust. (“You’re forgetful — as always.” or “That’s crazy; it’s not what happened at all.”
 Or “You must have misheard me; that’s not what I said.”)
 Using gaslighting helps the abuser “rewrite” the past to gain the upper hand by downplaying their offenses, appearing as victims and presenting the true victim as a wrongdoer.

 “We’re talking about power and balance,” said Ellen Brauza, executive director Western New York Anti-Violence Project in Buffalo.
 “It’s not about housekeeping, money or sex or anything used as an excuse.
 It’s about one partner, usually in order to shore up their own ego, taking power over the other.”